-- Requires a mechanical adjust, which is less convenient than a direct reading.
+Requires a mechanical adjust, which is less convenient than a direct reading.

-- The cost of a null system will in general be greater than the simplier direct reading instrument.
+The cost of a null system will in general be greater than the simplier direct reading instrument.
 The most accurate measurements will almost always be made with some form of a null system.
 Modern readout systems will almost all employ some form of Electronics.
-The basic requirement for the research engineer employing electronics will not go beyond ohms law, E-IR, and some of the simple resistor current-voltage rules.
-The advantages of electrical and electronic techniques are impressive:

-- 1. Speed of Response 4.
-Sensitivity
+The basic requirement for the research engineer employing electronics will not go beyond ohms law, E=IR, and some of the simple resistor current-voltage rules.
+The advantages of electrical and electronic techniques are impressive: 1.
+Speed of Response 4.
+Sensitivity 2.
+Versatility 5.
+Recording 3.
+Economica 6.
+Transmitting The main disadvantages have to do with the abilities of the research personal to understand and properly operate the instrument.
+B. The Starting Point- Standards and Calibration,-Before a measurement can be made, some agreede unit must be assigned to the quantity to be measured.

-- 2. Versatility

-- 5. Recording

-- 3. Economica

-- 6. Transmitting

-The main disadvantages have to do with the abilities of the research personal to understand and properly operate the instrument.

-D. The Starting Point - Standards and Calibration, -Before a measurement can be made, some agreede unit must be assigned to the quantity to be measured.
 In this day and age there is usually no question to the units, other than an inmaterial selection of whether metric or English measuring units are to be used.
 The next step is to setup the measuring system so that its output can be related to the required units.
-If two or more readout instruments are required it is extremely important that they agree in the final result.
+If two or more readcut instruments are required it is extremely important that they agree in the final result.
 For example; if two electrical readouts are used to evaluate voltage and current, they must be so related that ohms law (where it applies) can be checked.
 Thus, the major step in setting up an experiment is to establish standards and aline the measuring system to meet the standards.
 The National Bureau of Standards has the task of maintaining standards for the United States.
-All standards are defined in terms of three basic standards; length (meter), time (second) and mass(kilogram).
-All other physical quantities, such as electrical values, can be derived from these three standards.
-The time standard has been greatly increased in accuracy in recent years, inorder to meet the requirements of space exploration applications.
-Figure 1.2 shows, for example the improvements in the accuracy of the U.S. frequency standard over the last forty years.1 Research Laboratories maintain a set of secondary standards, which are traceable to the Bureau of Standards.
+All standards are defined in terms of three basic standards; length (meter);time(1 x mean solr day) and mass (kilogram).
+The time standard may be changed in the near future, since it is no longer accurate enough for space type applications.
+Only the values of the ohm and the volts are maintained by primary groups of standards.
+All other electrical quantities are obtained through an appropriate combination of these two standards togerher with a standard of time.
+Figure 1.2 outlines the intermediate steps employed by the Bureau of Standards to calibrate and test electrical instruments.
+Research Laboratories maintain a set of secondary standards, which are traceable to the Bureau of Standards.
 The degree of quality employed in the secondary standards will, of course, be determined by the accuracy of measurements required.
 Once the readout instruments are calibrated with respect to a laboratory standard, the sensing element must be calibrated with respect to the quantity it measures.
-If the sensing element is to measure temperature. it must be placed in a know temperature and the readout recorded as a function of temperature.
+If the sensing element is to measure temperature, it must be placed in a know temperature and the readout recorded as a function of temperature.
 This requires that a standard for temperature be present in the laboratory.
 Likewise calibration standards must be established for each quantity.
 That is measured, such as pressure, velocity, length, density, etc. Density, for example might be obtained indirectly from other standards.
 The establishment of a means of calibrating an instrument for use in an unknown flow can, and usually does, require many more hours of effort than that required for the final measurement.
-1Powell, R.C.; Accuracy in electrical and radio measurements and calibrations, D65.
-NBS tech. note No. 262-A, 1965
+Harris, F. K.; Electrical Measurements.
+Wiley and Son, New York, 1962.